 The Rhode Island Slave History Medallion Initiative: In Reflection on Juneteenth.

 Over the past few semesters, Professor Charlotte Carrington-Farmer and her students have worked with the Rhode Island Slave History Medallions project (RISHM).
-They have helped with several events to inform the public about the lives of enslaved individuals in Rhode Island.
-Their first event was in celebration installation of a medallion at Linden Place during their Juneteenth event last summer.
+The students and Community Engagement helped organize several events to inform the public about the lives of enslaved individuals in Rhode Island.
+Their first event was in celebration of the installation of a medallion at Linden Place during their Juneteenth event last summer.
 Recently, they have been involved in two highly successful informative events in Newport and Barrington.

 Roger Williams students Kristen Black, History and Preservation double major ’23, Courtney Garrity, History Major ’22 and Maddy McKeown, History Major ’22, have spent the past few semesters learning and working with Professor Charlotte Carrington Farmer.
 The Community Partnership Center (CPC) at RWU was able to support Professor Carrington-Farmer’s History 429 course in their partnership with RISHM, to conduct and present research to the RI community, and educate them on all the history of slavery.

 On Saturday February 26th, Community Engagement at RWU had the pleasure of attending the

 “Benevolence and Success in the Era of Slavery: Duchess Quamino and William Ellery

 Channing” event put on by RISHM.
 The event was held at the Channing Memorial